 Criminal convictions can ruin your life and get in the way of life’s most important moments.
-From buying a house, to getting the job of your dreams, a criminal conviction can put your life on hold.
+A criminal conviction can put your life on hold, from buying a house to getting the job of your dreams.
 Don’t let this become your reality; Mosser Legal’s criminal appeals lawyer in Pittsburgh, PA can help.

-Todd Mosser and his team of experienced criminal appeals attorneys have appealed hundreds of criminal convictions in Pittsburgh, PA and the surrounding areas.
-With over two decades of experience, Todd Mosser is a talented and knowledgeable criminal appeals attorney that has earned him various awards and recognitions including being named as one of Pennsylvania Super Lawyers and the privilege of being a part of the National Association of Distinguished Counsel’s “Nation’s Top One Percent.”
+Todd Mosser and his team of experienced criminal appeals attorneys have appealed hundreds of criminal convictions in Pittsburgh, PA, and the surrounding areas.
 If you have been convicted of a crime in Pittsburgh, PA, Mosser Legal may be able to help you.

 What is the Pittsburgh Criminal Appeals Process?

 If you are convicted of a crime in Pittsburgh, you can appeal.
-This means you can ask a higher court to review the lower court or the jury’s decision to convict you or review whether the sentence imposed was appropriate.
+This means you can ask a higher court to review the lower court or the jury’s decision to convict you in a criminal case or review whether the sentence imposed was appropriate.

 To appeal a criminal conviction in Pittsburgh, you must file a Notice of Appeal with the Pennsylvania Superior Court within 30 days of being sentenced.
-We have found in certain cases that it is necessary to first file a post-sentencing motion with the trial court, which must be done within 10 days of sentencing.
-If the trial court denies that motion, we have 30 days to file a Notice of Appeal.
+In certain criminal law cases, we have found it necessary to first file a post-sentence motion with the trial court, which must be done within 10 days of sentencing.
+If the trial court denies post-sentence motions, we have 30 days to file a Notice of Appeal.

 How Long Does a Criminal Appeal Take in Pittsburgh?

-There are strict deadlines imposed by court administration in order to keep criminal appeals in Pittsburgh moving.
+There are strict deadlines imposed by court administration to keep criminal defense appeals in Pittsburgh moving.
 However, the court’s caseload and any granted extensions to deadlines can delay an appeal, so the time it takes to receive a decision on your criminal appeal will vary.

 Once we file your notice of appeal, the trial court will likely order us to file a document called the Statement of Errors Complained of on Appeal, as required by the Pennsylvania Rule of Appellate Procedure 1925.
 The trial judge will then issue a Rule 1925 Opinion.